Casa Viva Costa Rica

 Casa Viva Solutions

-Casa Viva helps create personalized sustainability plans for children’s projects in Latin America and beyond, including onsite evaluations, staff trainings, consulting and more.
+Casa Viva helps create personalized sustainability plans for children’s projects in Latin America and beyond, including onsite evaluations, staff trainings, consultations and more.

 Casa Viva Seminars

 From team trainings to leadership planning, Casa Viva gives you the tools you need to care for children well.
-Come to us or let us come to you – we’ll help you do this work better.
+Come visit our premier site in Costa Rica, or invite us to train at your site.

 Casa Viva Greenhouse

-The Casa Viva Greenhouse is where we do our research, our thinking, and our writing.
-Caring for children separated from their families is a delicate and dangerous work.
+The Casa Viva Greenhouse is where we do our research, our listening, our thinking, and our writing.
+Caring for children separated from their families is a delicate and dauting work.

 Casa Viva believes we need solutions